22 Small Business Tax Deductions to Know in 2025

 If you have only one vehicle and use it for both personal and business needs, you will likely need to separate the mileage in order for car expenses to be considered a self-employed tax deduction.

-3. Energy Efficient Improvements
+3. Energy-Efficient Improvements

-Thanks to the Inflation Reduction Act, small businesses can receive a tax credit that covers 30% of the cost of switching over to low-cost solar power – lowering operating costs and protecting against the volatile energy prices that are currently squeezing small businesses.
+Thanks to the Inflation Reduction Act, qualifying small businesses can receive a tax credit that covers 30% of the cost of switching over to low-cost solar power — lowering operating costs and protecting against the volatile energy prices that are currently squeezing small businesses.

-4. Purchase of Electric Car
+4. Purchase of an Electric Vehicle

 The maximum credit is $7,500.
 It is nonrefundable, so you can’t get back more on the credit than you owe in taxes.
 You can’t apply any excess credit to future tax years.